xmos/lib_src/lib_src/doc/rst/lib_src.rst

 ASRC Structure
 ..............

 Similar to the SSRC, the ASRC algorithm is based three cascaded FIR filters (F1, F2 and F3).
 These are configured differently depending on rate change and F2 is not used in certain rate changes.
-Following diagram shows an overall view of the ASRC algorithm:
+The following diagram shows an overall view of the ASRC algorithm:

 .. figure:: images/asrc_structure.pdf
    :width: 90%